alexeysergeev-cm/onDesk/README.md

 ## Features

 Logged-in users have access to all of the projects, including personal and team ones.
-Users can choose a desired background for their desk to enhance UX.
+Utilizing `JQuery` and `DOM` manipulation, users can choose a desired background for their desk to offer enhanced UX.

 ```javascript
 chooseBackground(e){
   let allPics = e.target.parentElement.parentElement.children